 Year 9 students will study the Australian Curriculum Learning areas with a modified collaborative approach compared to Year 7 and 8.
-Students will experience some integration between subject areas and students will continue to be exposed to a reduced number of teachers.
+Students will experience some integration between subject areas (where possible) and students will continue to be exposed to a reduced number of teachers.
 At Year 9, students will also begin to prepare for Senior School.

-Year 9 students will have a greater selection of elective subjects, as they continue to develop their interests and career pathways.
-Students will choose;
+Year 9 students will continue to have selection of specialist subjects, as they continue to develop their interests and pathways.
+Students will choose: